 - Fulfill requirements listed on a program map.
 The college may elect any set of catalog requirements for a student to complete from the year a student begins a program through the current year.

 - Students must have a minimum cumulative GPA or 2.0 at the time the Associate of Arts Oregon Transfer or Associate of Science Oregon Transfer degree is awarded.

 - Students must have a 2.0 GPA based on the RCC courses completed toward their Associate of Science or Associate of Applied Science degree or certificate.

 There is no time limit to complete a certificate or degree program as long as it has not been terminated or suspended and the required program-specific courses are still offered at RCC.
 The college may elect any set of catalog requirements to complete from the year a student begins a program through the current year.
 Degree and certificate awards are dependent on program availability at the time of completion.
 Requirements for many programs are subject to change each year.
 If students have had a gap in enrollment of more than four consecutive terms, consult an advising case manager about available catalog year options.

 RCC has the right to terminate, suspend or reinstate its academic programs at any time.
 In the event a program is terminated or suspended, declared majors making significant progress each term in that academic year will be identified and formally advised of the program’s status.
 RCC will then assist those students in completing requirements whenever possible as part of a formal teach out plan.
 Students who do not comply with the requirements of the plan may forfeit their rights to complete the program.
 Should that happen, students will be advised about other program opportunities that exist should they wish to choose another major.

 Graduation residency requirement

-Human Development offers a variety of classes for students and community members, aimed at building personal skills and overcoming barriers to college success.
+Human Development offers a variety of classes for students and community members, aimed at building personal skills and overcoming barriers to college and life success.
 Some offerings are: